-For each grade, a variety of skills are worked on (depending on the level), such as:
+For the language in each grade, a variety of skills are worked on (depending on the level), such as:

 Each section is then broken down into more detailed units and topics, as you can see here under the Grade 2 list.